SherlockOm/simon-game/README.md

 # simon-game
 Simon-game

-I made simon game using basic HTML, CSS and JavaScript.
+Simon game using basic HTML, CSS and JavaScript.